Top 22 Most Popular Italian Cheese Types

 It goes perfectly with a full-bodied red wine, preferably Piedmontese.

-This originated in the Orobic Valleys and the alpine pastures, the result of the favorable encounter between humidity, temperature and dexterity.
+Bitto originated in the Orobic Valleys and the alpine pastures and it’s the result of some very favorable geographical circumstances like humidity and temperature, but also the dexterity of local cheesemakers.
 The production area of Bitto DOP includes the province of Sondrio and municipalities of the upper Val Brembana in Lombardy.

-It is produced in summer, only in the 12 authorized mountain pastures, from whole unpasteurızed cow’s milk from Bruno Alpina cows.
-It has a flavor rich in herbaceous aromas and improves with time.
-A form of Bitto can be preserved for over 10 years.
+Bitto is produced in the summer in 12 authorized mountain pastures, from whole unpasteurızed cow’s milk from Bruno Alpina cows.
+It has a flavor rich in herbaceous aromas and its flavor improves with time.
+A type of Bitto cheese can be preserved for over 10 years.
 Its name derives from the Celtic word bitu, which meant perennial.

 It is recommended you taste it on its own, accompanied by a glass of still, full-bodied red wine.

-Originally from the Taleggio Valley, from which it takes its name, between Lecco and Bergamo in Lombardy, Taleggio DOP is a square cheese made of cow’s milk and has a soft crust and a sweet, slightly aromatic taste.
+Originally from the Taleggio Valley, from which it takes its name, between Lecco and Bergamo in Lombardy, Taleggio is a square, semi-soft cheese made of cow’s milk and has a soft crust and a sweet, slightly aromatic taste.

-The combinations are countless.
-It melts perfectly, making it suitable for first courses, risottos in particular.
+Taleggio melts perfectly, making it suitable for first courses, risottos in particular.
 It goes very well with pumpkin, radicchio, and mushrooms and is excellent in quiches, flans, and pies.
-It goes well with polenta and baked pasta and it is perfect for fondue.
+It goes well with polenta and baked pasta dishes and it is perfect for fondue.
 It is also delicious on its own.

 Squacquerone is a fresh, creamy cheese made of pasteurized whole cow’s milk.
 It is native to Romagna.
 This excellent cheese is similar to the more common stracchino, which has become well known and loved because it is a fundamental ingredient of a local delicacy: piadina.